sso66/eagletonlabs-browserify-node-js/src/datagram/README.md

 > It has no handshaking dialogues, and thus exposes the user's program to any reliability of the underlying
 > network; there is no gurentee of delivery, ordering, or duplicate protection.
 >
-> If error-correction facilities are needt at the network inferface, an application may use the **Transmission
+> If error-correction facilities are needed at the network inferface, an application may use the **Transmission
 > Control Protocol(TCP)** or "Stream Control Transmission Protocol (SCTP) which are designed for that purpose.